Masters course in Sustainability

 - Awarded by Anglia Ruskin University

-Study at the Eden Project as part of a Masters course in Sustainability with Anglia Ruskin University, which includes a work placement supported by the Global Sustainability Institute.
+Study for an MSc in Sustainability, incorporating remote online learning with Anglia Ruskin University, residential workshops at the Eden Project, and a work placement.
 Book a place on the open day in Cambridge on 7 June.

 How you’ll learn

-Taught across one year (full-time) or two years (part-time), the MSc Sustainability gives graduates the opportunity to learn through a variety of components:
+Taught across one year (full-time) or two years (part-time), the MSc Sustainability gives you the opportunity to learn through a combination of approaches:

-Graduates enjoy the unique opportunity to experience sustainability first-hand through two modules delivered at this world-class attraction and social enterprise.
+You will enjoy a unique opportunity to experience sustainability first-hand through modules delivered at this world-class attraction and social enterprise.

-Supported by the Global Sustainability Institute, this is a practical opportunity for students to learn how to apply their new skills in a real, work-based setting.
+Supported by the Global Sustainability Institute, this six-week placement is a practical opportunity for you to learn how to apply your new skills in a real, work-based setting.

 What you'll learn